2020-2021 Course Offerings

 It is the policy of the McComb School District not to discriminate on the basis of sex, race, age, religion, national origin, or handicap arising out of the following statutes:

 1. Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d et seq. and its implementing regulation, 34 C.F.R., Part 100

 2. Section 504 of the Rehabilitation Act of 1973, 20 U.S.C.
 794 and its implementing regulation, 34 C.F.R.
 Part 104

 3. Title IX of the Education Amendments of 1972, as amended, 20 U.S.C.
 1681 et seq. and its implementing regulation, 34 C.F.R.
 Part 106; and

 4. The age Discrimination Act of 1975, 42 U.S.C.
 6601 et seq. and its implementing regulations, 45 C.F.R.
 Part 90.

 5. The Americans with Disabilities Act of 1990.

-Inquiries regarding compliance may be directed to Ruby Husband, Assistant Superintendent, McComb School District P.O.
+Inquiries regarding compliance may be directed to Louise Sanders, Assistant Superintendent, McComb School District P.O.
 Box 868, McComb, MS 39649, (601) 684-8777 or the Director of the Office of Civil Rights, Department of Education, Washington, D.C.